adyousfi/laravel_project_final/README.md

   - **Email:** testuser@example.com
   - **Password:** TestPassword123

 As a logged-in user, you can explore various features such as viewing and commenting on news items, sending private messages to other users, and submitting a contact form.
 Additionally, users can update their profile, including uploading a profile photo, editing the "About Me" section, and adding their birthday.
 Users also have access to FAQs, which are categorized for quick and easy navigation.
+When you connect for the first time with this default user, you have to add your profile picture and personal information in the edit profile section.

 # License